 5.11.
-Registered Providers
+Registered Providers Secured and Unsecured

-Loans and bonds issued by, guaranteed by or secured on the assets of Registered Providers of Social Housing, formerly known as Housing Associations.
-These bodies are tightly regulated by the Homes and Communities Agency and, as providers of public services, they retain a high likelihood of receiving government support if needed.
+Registered Providers of Social Housing, formerly known as Housing Associations; these bodies are tightly regulated by the Homes and Communities Agency and, as providers of public services, they retain a high likelihood of receiving government support if needed.
+Registered Providers can issue loans and bonds, either on an unsecured or secured basis.
+The secured loans and bonds are secured on the underlying assets of the Registered Provider.